May 23, 2017

 Getting Information from a Client

 Many clients I've dealt with in the past aren't as easy to work with as Alyssa is in this video.
 I realize this and understand that struggle.
 Some clients have hired me to do it all and provide very little to no information about themselves and/or business.
 This is pretty frustrating but I have found that once you start showing your client "visuals" they then begin to talk.

 I would recommend giving them a taste of "what could be" and once you get that far, share it with them.
 They in return will hopefully get excited to see what happens next and ultimately be easier to work with.
 What you share initially shouldn't be final by any means.
 Make sure your client is aware of this.
 I would present it as initial ideas rather than a real design comp.

 Design Styleguide: The Next Step

 Having done this process so many times, I have found ways to make the best use of my time.
 Most of my designs aren't complete before heading to code and this is because I almost always finish in the browser.
 For this reason, and much more is why I insist on creating a design style guide before designing anything at all.
 With fundamental elements and components in place, you're prepared enough to take on the site as a whole.

-Sadly showing just a style guide to a client doesn’t quite connect with them.
-For this reason, I usually design a comp for only the major pages of the site.
-I’ll continue on in the next part of this series developing this style guide as well as showing different options for styles all together.
+Sadly showing just a style guide to a client doesn't quite connect with them.
+For this reason, I usually design comp for only the major pages of the site.
+I'll continue on in the next part of this series developing this style guide as well as showing different options for styles altogether.

 Be sure to stay tuned!